 Case Selection: Several technology providers and sales representatives often make strong statements in favor of CMA.
 CMA is no doubt a very useful technique for detection of a wide range of microdeletion syndromes.
 It is also an effective replacement for FISH (Fluorescence In-Situ Hybridization) studies in several cases.
 Instead of adopting a ‘trial and error’ approach for ruling out suspected genetic conditions using FISH, we can directly scan the full genome for microdeletion and identify the exact causes.
 However, despite its several advantages, CMA does not replace the standard karyotype analysis for detecting balanced translocations.
 Hence, it is important to choose the right technique for each type of patient condition.
 A careful selection of cases and a combination of techniques (CMA and Karyotype) can provide a very clear diagnosis to the clinician

 Validation: Though there are several varieties of commercially available chips, not all the chips are validated for clinical diagnosis.
-Before adopting any configuration of chip, the chip should be validated for consistent performance in a clinical setting.
-Validation studies should include sensitivity, specificity and reproducibility of the test.
+Before adopting any configuration of a chip, the chip should be validated for consistent performance in a clinical setting.
+Validation studies should include sensitivity, specificity, and reproducibility of the test.
 In a clinical setting where the results of a test are used for diagnosis, prognosis, and patient management proper validation of the test becomes very important.

 Interpretation: CMA being a whole genome scan provides extensive data on CNV variation including very small changes.
 Clinical decisions cannot be made based on just the information available from bioinformatics analysis.
-Identifying and interpreting the variation which have disease association and correlating the CNVs to the phenotype of the patient requires significant experience in a clinical setting.
+Identifying and interpreting the variations which have disease association and correlating the CNVs to the phenotype of the patient requires significant experience in a clinical setting.

 Chromosomal Microarray technology holds immense promise for improved clinical diagnosis.
 This technique is now enabling the diagnosis of hitherto undiagnosed microdeletion syndromes which left the clinicians guessing about the exact cause of an observed phenotype.
-However, proper application of CMA in clinical diagnosis requires careful selection of cases, sample processing using a high resolution chip and a meaningful interpretation of the data.
+However, proper application of CMA in clinical diagnosis requires careful selection of cases, sample processing using a high-resolution chip and a meaningful interpretation of the data.